 But if those "back in style" acid wash jeans feel like an impulse buy, Schneider says to hold out, especially if the price feels a bit high despite the discount.
 A $400 leather jacket at 50% off will still cost $200, and that's a high price tag.
 "Make sure you've done your research to see what the going rates are," and price-check your purchases, says Vanessa Rae, a lifestyle expert; there might be similar styles selling new for less money.

-Thrift Shops Saved Americans $4 Billion on Clothes Last Year
+Thrift Shops Could Save Shoppers $7 Billion on Clothes This Year

 With such high potential discounts, Americans are saving a pretty penny by clothing themselves via the thrift store route.
-As of June 2013, the total annual revenue for US thrift stores was $13 billion; that includes consumer electronics, home appliances, books, and clothes ... lots of clothes.
-Apparel makes up a third of the overall sales, or about $4 billion annually.
-And if we assume at least a 50% savings on all thrift store apparel, then the original sticker price of new clothes retailed for $8 billion — saving shoppers $4 billion on their purchases.
+As of January 2017, the revenue for the thrift stores industry was $12 billion; that includes furniture, home appliances, books, and clothes... lots of clothes.
+Clothing sales are expected to generate 58.2% of thrift store revenue in 2017, which would translate to $7 billion.
+And if we assume at least a 50% savings on all thrift store apparel, then the original sticker price of new clothes retailed for $14 billion — saving shoppers $7 billion on their purchases.

 3 Out of 20 Americans Shop at Thrift and Consignment Stores